addrummond/imask/README.markdown

 Limitations
 ===========
-Currently, can only retrieve messages from one mailbox of the IMAP server.
+Currently, imask can only retrieve messages from one mailbox of the IMAP server.
 This limitation will hopefully be removed shortly.